Locations:

 How is polyarthritis treated?

-• Physical therapy: Your provider or physical therapist will give you stretches and exercises to increase your range of motion and strengthen the muscles near your affected joint.
+• Physical therapy: A physical therapist can give you customized exercises to increase your range of motion in your joints and strengthen the muscles that support them.

-• Arthroplasty: You might need joint replacement surgery.
+• Arthroplasty: If your joints are badly damaged, you might need joint replacement surgery.
 Your provider or surgeon will tell you what to expect and how long it will take to recover.

 Advertisement